datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 `https://git.example.com` (replacing `example.com` with your domain).
 This will bring up the setup wizard.
 All values can be kept at their default to configure a Forgejo instance that uses SQLite as a database.
 A setup with a dedicated database server/container is out of scope for this article.
+That being said, a podman "pod" would be a suitable vehicle to implement this.

 Now push the button to initialize the Forgejo instance, which will populate the `gitea/` directory in the `git` user's home directory.